 Two days after departing Santiago, there it was.
 Viewing the Atlantic Ocean as we neared Muxía, stillness came over me.
 It was still very distant but it was there.
 The high trees in the woods played a game of hide and seek with this mighty ocean and on arrival into Muxía I stopped walking and ran to the Atlantic.

 For me, the ocean was what I hoped would be the final destination on my Way, not Santiago.
 Muxia, a beautiful fishing village full of history, had a local festival honoring the sea on the Sunday that I arrived.

 The hysteria of this, after two days in quietness with my thoughts and the company of people on the same wave length, was shock inducing.
 That evening, we packed up a picnic and made our way to The Shrine of Our Lady of the Boat.

 Nestling against a rock and facing the deep blue Atlantic, the scenery is wild and dramatic.
-The following day I was going to Finisterre, which would be my last day walking.
-As the sun set, stillness and silence was broken only by the crashing waves.
+The following day I was going to Finisterre, my last day walking.
+As the sun set, stillness and silence were broken only by the crashing waves.

 For weeks we had set out with the sun rising behind us.
-We saw the world wake up and come to life through scenery that was ever changing.
+We saw the world wake up and come to life through ever-changing scenery.

-Tonight I saw it setting in front of me over an ocean that is very familiar and a sense of accomplishment, ecstasy and the familiar sheer happiness that this journey was filled with, over took me again and I felt myself smiling and at total ease with the ocean and my continuing life road that lay ahead.
+Tonight I saw it setting in front of me over a very familiar ocean, and a sense of accomplishment, ecstasy, and the familiar sheer happiness that this journey was filled with, overtook me again.
+I felt myself smiling and at total ease with the ocean and my continuing life road that lay ahead.

 Catherine O’Brien, October 2015, www.carryoncamino.com